-Cloudflare - How to fix Critical CSS Errors
+Cloudflare - How to fix Critical CSS generation errors

 If you are seeing this error: " Cloudflare protection prevents the service from accessing the website", it means that our tool’s IP address is blocked by the Cloudflare firewall.

-To fix this, please add these IP addresses to the allowlist in your Cloudflare account:
+To fix this, please add the IP addresses found in this list to the allowlist in your Cloudflare account.

 In order to whitelist our Critical Path CSS tool’s IP address, please follow these instructions: